A Guide To Smart-Casual Attire for Work With Top FAQs

 Frequently asked questions about smart-casual attire at work

 Here are some FAQs to help you better understand smart-office attire:

 Can you wear jeans as part of smart-casual attire?

 Yes, you can wear smart-casual jeans for women, men and gender-neutral styles.
 Jeans are incredibly versatile since you can create a formal look with nicer shoes, stylish accessories and more formal tops, like blouses, dress shirts, nice sweaters and blazers.
 They can pair with a T-shirt, henley or casual sweater for a more casual look.

 Typically, dark-wash jeans provide the most versatility, but a medium wash can be good for less formal smart-casual outfits.
 Black jeans can replace chinos or slacks in a more formal smart-casual outfit.

-Can you wear sneakers for smart-casual dress code?
+Can you wear sneakers for a smart-casual dress code?

 Yes, you can wear sneakers as part of a smart-casual dress code for women, men and gender-neutral styles.
 You can pair sneakers with jeans, khakis and chinos.
 You may even wear sneakers with some skirts for a more athletic smart-casual look for women.

-Can you wear leggings for smart-casual dress code for women?
+Can you wear leggings for a smart-casual dress code for women?

 You can wear many styles of leggings for a smart-casual dress code.
 Wear leggings that are in good shape and don't have any holes to keep your outfit professional.
 Consider pairing a nice pair of black or dark grey leggings with a blouse or a T-shirt and a jacket.
 You may also wear leggings under a knee-length dress or skirt in cooler weather.